This post may contain affiliate links. Please read my privacy policy.

 Instructions

 - Soak the chow mein noodles in cold water for about 5 minutes.
-Rinse a few times until the water turns clear and the noodles have become soft.
+Rinse them a few times until the water runs clear and the noodles soften.
 Drain the excess water and set aside.
-(Don't over soak the noodles or they will become soggy.)
+(Be careful not to over-soak the noodles, as they may become soggy.)

-- In a small mixing bowl, mix all the ingredients of the Chow Mein Sauce together.
+- In a small mixing bowl, combine all the ingredients for the Chow Mein Sauce.
 Set aside.

-- Heat up a skillet or wok with the oil.
-Add in the garlic and stir-fry until light brown or aromatic.
-Add the chicken and shrimp and stir fry until they are half cooked.
-Add the shredded cabbage and carrot into the wok and do a few quick stirs.
-Add the noodles and the soy sauce mixture.
-Continue to stir fry until the noodles are well combined with the soy sauce mixture and completely cooked through.
+- Heat a skillet or wok with oil.
+Add the garlic and stir-fry until light brown or aromatic.
+Then, add the chicken and shrimp, stirring until they are half cooked.
+Incorporate the shredded cabbage and carrot into the wok, stirring quickly.
+Add the noodles and soy sauce mixture, continuing to stir-fry until the noodles are well combined with the sauce and fully cooked through.

-- Add the chopped scallions, do a few final stirs, dish out and and serve hot.
+- Add the chopped scallions, do a few final stirs, dish out, and serve hot.

 Video